phatblat/gradle/subprojects/docs/src/docs/release/notes.md

 - Added `Directory` and `RegularFile` abstractions and providers to represent locations that are calculated lazily.
 - Added a `ProjectLayout` service that allows input and output locations to be defined relative to the project's project directory and build directory.
 - `Project.file()` and `Project.files()` can resolve `Provider` instances to `File` and `FileCollection` instances.
+- Added `AbstractTask.newOutputDirectory()` and `newOutputFile()` and `newInputFile()` methods to allow the input and output locations of tasks to be configured using these new types.
+Gradle will infer task dependencies based on task inputs configured this way.

 ## Promoted features